hermannheringer/facet4windows/README.md

 Based on my experience, extensive optimisation of Windows Services proved to be a fruitless endeavour.
 Accepting the system as it is maybe the wiser choice for most scenarios.
 However, individuals seeking further customisation may explore options involving low-level programming languages and kernel customisation.

-#### Fresh installation of Windows LTSC 21H2 with all drivers installed after applying this script :
+#### Fresh installation of Windows LTSC 21H2 with all drivers and updates installed after applying this script :

 CPU: